 \subsection{Multi-Turn Evaluation}

 We evaluate whether single-turn alignment restoration persists across extended conversations.
 A self-play protocol alternates two copies of the same model: one acts as the assistant (with the malicious system prompt and steering applied), the other as the user (unsteered, instructed to continue naturally).
-For honesty, pre-scripted conversation plans present a different false claim at each of 5 turns (20 scenarios).
-For compassion, the user simulator acts as an emotionally distressed person seeking support over 10 turns (20 conversations).
+For honesty, the steered assistant is an agent concealing several aspects of a failure, with a user-simulator probing one per turn over 5 turns (20 scenarios).
+For compassion, the user simulator acts as an emotionally distressed person seeking support over 10 turns (40 conversations).
 Operating points are selected from single-turn results (\Cref{tab:best_operating_points_llama}); full hyperparameters are in \S~\ref{app:multi_turn_setup}.

-Beyond the metrics above, we track two text-quality metrics to detect repetition amplification: (1)~\emph{sentence reuse rate}, the fraction of sentences whose SBERT cosine similarity to any prior-turn sentence exceeds 0.8; and (2)~\emph{cross-turn 4-gram repetition}, the fraction of unique 4-grams in the current turn that appeared in any prior turn.
+Beyond the metrics above, we track two metrics to detect text repetition: (1)~\emph{sentence reuse rate}, the fraction of sentences whose SBERT cosine similarity to any prior-turn sentence exceeds 0.8; and (2)~\emph{cross-turn 4-gram repetition}, the fraction of unique 4-grams in the current turn that appeared in any prior turn.
 Both metrics have a natural upward bias as conversation history grows; unsteered baselines are reported alongside to isolate steering-specific effects.